Can Your Spouse Receive Part Of Your Benefits?

 In some cases, your divorcing spouse will only receive a share of the benefits once they reach retirement age.
 Other times, they will receive a share immediately after the divorce, but not in the future.
 It is possible to keep the full extent of your benefits by offering other assets to make up the value.

-Our attorneys at Hopkins Heltzel Law Firm are adept at negotiating and litigating divorce terms.
+Our attorneys at Hopkins Heltzel Attorneys at Law are adept at negotiating and litigating divorce terms.
 After speaking with you about your goals, we can help you protect your retirement benefits.

 Speak With An Attorney Today